AlbertProfe/gittutorial/time-and-space.md

 ### Fetch

-explain fetch all the content
+explain fetch all the content with examples ...